Teachers College Awards

 Nominations can be submitted by email or by hard copy in person.
 Please pay careful attention to the procedure outlined below.
 Handwritten nomination letters are acceptable.

 A. For your convenience, information and a copy of the nomination form are attached to this email and/or included below.
-These documents can also be found on the website for the Office of the Vice President for Diversity and Community Affairs under Teachers College Awards: Elaine Brantley Nomination Form 2013.doc
+These documents can also be found on the Office for Diversity and Community Affairs website under Teachers College Awards:

 B. Hard copies of the nomination forms can be obtained at the following places within the College: